docker/docs/deploy/rbac/howto-wordpress-multitier.md

 In this section, we deploy `acme-blog` as a Swarm stack of two services.

-You are the UCP admin at Acme Company and need to secure access to `acme-blog` and its component services,  Wordpress and MySQL.
+You are the Docker EE admin at Acme Company and need to secure access to `acme-blog` and its component services,  Wordpress and MySQL.
 The best way to do this is to:

 - Add teams and users
 - Create collections (directories) for storing the resources of each component.